 Total time: 20 minutes.

 I know green beans are a boring choice for many people.
-Therefore, I want to refresh your love for green beans with a Chinese-style roast.
+Therefore, I want to introduce you to a simple Chinese-style fare to freshen up your love for green beans.
 Adding an Asian twist to green beans will help reignite your love for this vegetable.

 After trimming the beans to a desirable length, you want to spread them on a baking sheet.
 Drizzle the green beans with oil to lock in the moisture while grilling.
 Besides simple seasoning of salt and pepper, I suggest adding pepper flakes and garlic.